tsaqif06/SIMASFramework/README.md

 <br>

 **_DISCLAIMER_**
-_This framework was developed and stabilized during my time at PT Tiga Pilar Garuda.
-It is currently in a stable state and serves as a foundational architecture for internal projects._
+_This project was developed by me as part of a technical assignment/collaboration with PT Tiga Pilar Garuda.
+It contains only structural framework code and no proprietary business logic or confidential data._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>